Léon Schots: Career

 The 1979 IAAF World Cross Country Championships saw him attempt to win a second title and he held the lead briefly, before being overtaken by eventual winner John Treacy and ending up in fifth overall.
 Having entered as the national champion, he was the best of the Belgian team that year, which came fifth in the rankings.
 He retained his 10,000 m national title with a personal best run of 27:47.01 minutes.
 His career best came later that season in the IAAF Golden 10,000 m hosted at the Memorial Van Damme.
 Schots ran 27:41.34 minutes to place third behind Britain's Mike McLeod and Brendan Foster.

 Schots performed well on the cross country circuit at the start of 1980.
 He came fourth at the 1980 IAAF World Cross Country Championships and led Belgium to the team bronze medals.
 He won the European Champion Clubs Cup Cross Country title that year, with R.F.C.
-Liège beating Sporting Lisbon to the title.
+Liège beating Sporting CP to the title.
 An Achilles injury that season again ruled him out of Olympic competition, as he missed the 1980 Moscow Games.

 He only returned from injury after 1981 and he entered the 1982 IAAF World Cross Country Championships, but finished way down the field in 109th place.
 He did, however, manage to take the Belgian cross country and 10,000 metres titles that year.
 The Lotto Cross Cup debuted in Belgium that year and a series of good performances at Belgian cross country races saw him crowned the inaugural champion of the event.
 Schot's win at the 1983 Belgian Cross Country Championships was the last of the eleven national titles that he won over the course of his career.
 He attempted to make the team for the 1984 Los Angeles Olympics but injury again (this time his heel) thwarted his chances.